You’re well past the halfway point in your pregnancy. That’s a big milestone!

 Even though your delivery date is still four months away, your body is going through some “dress rehearsals” for the baby’s arrival.

 If you have any questions about colostrum, be sure to ask your healthcare provider.
+Don't express breastmilk, as this can cause contractions and labor.

 Many women start to experience occasional Braxton-Hicks contractions (false labor) around this time.
 You can think of these as practice contractions for the real labor and delivery.
 They are usually painless, though you may feel a squeezing sensation of the uterus.